 Meet the Expert

 But reliable and talented wedding photographers don’t come cheap.
-According to Millay, a seasoned wedding photographer in Cleveland, the cost of a wedding photographer is influenced by experience, demand, and location.
+According to Millay, the cost of a wedding photographer is influenced by experience, demand, and location.
 While wedding photography prices vary, there are some commonalities.

 Here’s everything you need to know about budgeting for a wedding photographer.

 How Much Does a Wedding Photographer Cost?

 Wedding photography prices vary from $1,000 to $10,000 or higher in the U.S., but Millay says the average for a Midwest photographer is between $3,000 to $4,000.
 In New York, Brooklyn photographer Susan Stripling says prices range between $2,500 and $5,000.
 California isn’t much different—West Coast photographer Zoe Larkin says Bay Area prices are between $3,000 to $4,700 on average.

 While wedding photography styles vary—some professionals lean toward bright and airy images while others prefer dramatic or documentary-style pictures—styles don’t usually affect prices.
 Instead, costs are based more on experience and demand, but a higher figure doesn’t necessarily mean better photos.
 “The price point doesn’t always dictate how good a photographer is,” Millay explains.
 “A lot of times the price is based on experience, as most photographers raise their prices annually.”

 So what does a photographer with, say, eight years of experience cost?
 For Millay, who started shooting professionally in 2012, the starting price is $4,250.